isomerpages/moe-sls/_teacher-user-guide/Organise/(G1) Star Resources.md

 <hr>

-<p>You can star a Resource (Lesson, Question, or Media Object) by clicking the Resource Card, followed by the <strong>Star</strong> icon found at the top of the subpage.</p>
+<p>You can star a Resource (Lesson, Question, or Media Object) by clicking the Resource card, followed by the <strong>Star</strong> icon found at the top of the subpage.</p>

 <p><img style="width: 50%;" src="/images/2Teacher/O-Star2.png"></p>